3D Structure Editor

 Rectangle Select

-The "rectangle select" tool provides a rectanglular selection of atoms.
 If you hold "shift" when you release your click, the atoms within the rectangle will be added to your current selection.
 (Otherwise, they will replace your current selection.)

 Lasso Select

-The "lasso select" tool provides freeform selection of atoms.
 If you hold "shift" when you release your click, the lassoed atoms will be added to your current selection.
 (Otherwise, they will replace your current selection.)

 Clearing Selection

-To clear your selection, you can either (1) double click the canvas or (2) with the default, rectangle, or lasso select tool active, click "Clear Selection."
+To clear your selection, you can either (1) double click the canvas or (2) with the default, rectangle, or lasso select tool active, click "Clear selection."

 Moving Atoms

 If you click on a selected atom and drag it, you will move it (and your entire selection) in the plane of your screen.
+With this tool active, you can still click and drag or use the arrow keys to rotate the viewer.

 Rotate Selected